17 Bellingara Rd, Sylvania, NSW, 2224

 Through the study of Society and Culture students will acquire skills in social research and skills in interpreting the society and culture of contemporary Australia and the society and culture of other countries.
 They will develop an awareness of the continuity and change in the world and have an understanding of personal and social futures.

-To engage students in Australian History, Year 10 creates, develops and then produces and presents a decade study for the School.
+To engage students in Australian History, Year 10 creates, develops, produces and presents a decade study for the School.
 Aspects such as major events, entertainment, social history, trends, clothing language and trivia are all explored in this presentation to the school.